DistributedCollective/zero/README.md

 The frontend Docker container simply serves files using plain HTTP, which is susceptible to man-in-the-middle attacks.
 Therefore it is highly recommended to wrap it in HTTPS using a reverse proxy.
 You can find an example docker-compose config [here](packages/dev-frontend/docker-compose-example/docker-compose.yml) that secures the frontend using [SWAG (Secure Web Application Gateway)](https://github.com/linuxserver/docker-swag) and uses [watchtower](https://github.com/containrrr/watchtower) for automatically updating the frontend image to the latest version on Docker Hub.

-Remember to customize both [docker-compose.yml](packages/dev-frontend/docker-compose-example/docker-compose.yml) and the [site config](packages/dev-frontend/docker-compose-example/config/nginx/site-confs/liquity.example.com).
+Remember to customize both [docker-compose.yml](packages/dev-frontend/docker-compose-example/docker-compose.yml) and the [TODO: fix link] [site config](packages/dev-frontend/docker-compose-example/config/nginx/site-confs/sovryn-zero.example.com).